LZH247246872/hybris-demo-gui/README.md

 ### Hybris Demo GUI

-This is a simple graphical tool that provides a way to exhibit some of the benefits of using [Hybris](http://github.com/pviotti/hybris) as storage library.
+This is a simple graphical tool for demonstrating some of the benefits of using [Hybris](http://github.com/pviotti/hybris) as storage library.

-Hybris Demo GUI allows you to:
+Hybris Demo GUI allows to:

- - add files to Hybris (and it shows to which clouds are uploaded)
+ - adding files to Hybris (correspondently, those uploaded blobs show up on single clouds lists)
- - remove files from Hybris
+ - removing files from Hybris
- - remove files from single clouds to simulate faults
+ - removing files from single clouds to simulate faults
+ - corrupting files on single clouds to simulate Byzantine faults of clouds
- - list Hybris and clouds containers
+ - listing Hybris and single clouds containers
- - retrieve files from Hybris
+ - retrieving files from Hybris

 ![Hybris Demo GUI screenshot](https://raw.github.com/pviotti/hybris-demo-gui/master/doc/hybris-demo-gui.png)